Grades and Scholastic Honors

 The following non-evaluative symbols are used at Cañada College:

 This symbol is used if academic work is not completed by end of term, where unusual circumstances were a factor for the student not completing the coursework, and the instructor agrees to provide an extension for when that work can be submitted.
 The work to be completed and the time allowed for its completion shall be set forth by the instructor in a written record.
 The record indicates the grade to be assigned in lieu of removal.
 The student will receive a copy of the record.
-A copy of the record will also be fled with the Admissions and Records Office.
+A copy of the record will also be filed with the Admissions and Records Office.
 A final grade will be assigned by the instructor when the outstanding academic work has been completed within the required period.
 The grade determined by the instructor will be entered in the permanent record.
 In the event that the work is not completed within the prescribed time period, the grade previously determined by the instructor will be entered in the permanent record by the Office of Admissions & Records.

 An “Incomplete” must be made up within one year following the end of the term in which it was assigned.
 Established College procedures may be utilized to request a time extension in cases involving unusual circumstances.
 The “I” shall not be used in the computation of grade point average.